nixwill/nn-project/description.md

 ### Vocabulary

+Before training, vocabularies are constructed for both languages.
+They are created as mappings from the string representation of each token to its ID which specifies the index of the one-hot component of the one-hot encoded vector.
+An optional vocabulary size limit can be passed, in which case the vocabularies are created from the most common words in the dataset.

+An additional 'zero' token is also added to both vocabularies, for use as a placeholder for words not present in the vocabulary and as padding value.
+Its ID is always equal to 0, so the rest of the tokens are indexed starting from 1.

 ### Padding

+At the time of vocabulary construction, the maximum number of words of sentences in the training set is calculated.
+This value is then used as the length to pad the sentences in the training set.
+The method of padding can be chosen in the training configuration, the default value being 'post', meaning null tokens are added to the end of the sample.

 ### Encoder-Decoder model

-As a solution for aur machine transation problem, we proposed encoder-decoder neural network architecture, which consists of two connected recurrent neural networks.
+As a solution for our machine translation problem, we proposed encoder-decoder neural network architecture, which consists of two connected recurrent neural networks.
 This architecture excels at converting input sequences into output sequences.
 In out dataset the sentences in certain language represent input sequence for our model and output should be translated sentence, or at least it's representation.
 This task is more than fitting for encoder-decoder model.

-Our encoder-decoder model consists of 5 layers: Embedding (Dense), Encoder (RNN), Repeater, Decoder(RNN) and Dense.
+Our encoder-decoder model consists of 5 layers: Embedding (Dense), Encoder (RNN), Repeater, Decoder (RNN) and Dense.

 **Glossary:**

 * `batch size` - number of samples fed to model during one step of training
-* `sentence length` - maximal word count in one sentence in original dataset (number of sequence time steps)
+* `sentence length` - maximum word count in one sentence in original dataset (number of sequence time steps)
 * `embedding size` - size of vector representing one word
 * `context vector size` - size of thought vector representing meaning of sentence; equals to number of units in encoder
-* `translation length` - maximal word count in one sentence in translated dataset (number of sequence time steps); variable?
+* `translation length` - maximum word count in one sentence in translated dataset (number of sequence time steps)
-* `decoder units count` - TODO
+* `decoder units count` - size of vector being output by the decoder
 * `vocabulary size` - number of words contained in vocabulary